sotnir/git-course/_episodes/03-branching.md

 > ## Exercise: How can John contribute?
 >
->  One of our colleagues wants to contribute to the paper, but is not quite sure if it will actually make a publication.
+> One of our colleagues, John, wants to contribute to the paper, but is not quite sure if it will actually make a publication.
 So it will be safer to create a branch and carry on working on this "experimental" version of the paper in a branch rather than in the master.
+So let's get John onboard.
 >
 > ~~~
 > $ git checkout -b paperWJohn